-Poeke is a small town in the north of Belgium in the region of East-Flanders.
+Poeke is a small town in the north of Belgium in the region of East Flanders.
 It is unknown when the first fortification was constructed at Poeke, but references to it appear in 1139.
-In the early Middle Ages the castle of Poeke served as a bastion where knights from around the country assembled.
+In the early Middle Ages, the castle served as a bastion where knights from around the country assembled.
 The castle was surrounded by water and was only accessible through bridges at the front and rear of the building.

 They were also the ones to start the first of many big renovations.
 Markus-Antonius de Preudhomme d'Hailly carried out rebuilding activities from 1658 to 1664, and again in 1671.
 In 1872, Baron Victor Pycke de Peteghem (1835–1875), bought the estates.
 He immediately initiated rebuilding works that lasted until 1875.

-The Baron's last descendant, mayor and Baroness Ines Pycke de Peteghem, was the last resident and owner of the castle.
+The Baron's last descendant, the mayor, and Baroness Ines Pycke de Peteghem was the last resident and owner of the castle.
 Poeke Castle became an official national monument on 13 October 1943.
-In her last will, dated 1951, the Barones bequeathed the entire estate to a local school.
+In her last will, dated 1951, the Baroness bequeathed the entire estate to a local school.
 She died in 1955.

 In 1977 the castle and its 56 ha park became the property of the municipality of Aalter, which since then uses the castle for cultural meetings and festivities.
 The park surrounding the castle was declared a protected landscape in 1978.
 Lately, the castle and estate were used as a location for the 2012 series Parade's End.